 renting and strata for cats

-Until we see more progressive and pet-friendly rules and regulations, it is up to individuals to convince landlords and strata corporations to accept pets.
-Cat Protection has written an issues paper on pet-friendly accommodation.
+Until we see more widespread pet-friendly housing, it remains for individuals to convince landlords to accept pets.

-We recommend creating a pet resumé for your cat: a document that includes proof of desexing, microchipping and registration; vaccination records; a reference from the cat’s vet about the cat’s health and behaviour; and references from previous landlords or neighbours.
+Cat Protection recommends creating a resumé for your cat: a document that includes a photo; proof of desexing, microchipping and registration; vaccination records; a reference from your cat’s veterinarian including notes about your cat’s health and behaviour; and also references from previous landlords or neighbours.